-Resources and job aids related to seniors are available to employees in a dedicated section of RFA's internal Learning Centre.
+Resources and job aids related to seniors are available to employees who serve seniors on RFA's internal training platform.
 Employees can find information related directly to the Code and information that may be helpful when assisting our senior customers.
 RFA has also designated a Seniors Champion, our Director, Compliance.
 The Seniors Champion role promotes and raises awareness regarding matters affecting seniors among RFA employees.